-PROPERTY AND EQUIPMENT
+PROPERTY, PLANT AND EQUIPMENT

-In the opinion of the Directors, the market value of the Company's property and equipment is not less than as shown in the financial statements.
+In the opinion of the Directors, the market value of the Company's property, plant and equipment is not less than as shown in the financial statements.
+Information relating to changes in property, plant & equipment is disclosed in note 19 to the financial statements.